Joel Chima Fujita

-Joel Chima Fujita (藤田 譲瑠 チマ, Fujita Joeru Chima) is a Japanese professional footballer who plays as a defensive midfielder for Bundesliga club FC St. Pauli and the Japan national team.
+Joel Chima Fujita (藤田 譲瑠 チマ, Fujita Joeru Chima) is a Japanese professional footballer who plays as a defensive midfielder for 2.
+Bundesliga club FC St. Pauli and the Japan national team.

-Career
+Club career

 Sint-Truiden

 On 27 July 2023, Fujita left Japan for the first time to join Sint-Truiden on a permanent deal.

 International career

 On 4 April 2024, Fujita was called up to the Japan U23 squad for the 2024 AFC U-23 Asian Cup.

 Personal life

 Fujita was born in Tokyo on 16 February 2002 to an Igbo Nigerian father and Japanese mother, and chose to represent the Japan national football team.